Financial Aid

 College is Within Your Reach!

 Congratulations on your decision to attend Solano College!
-The first step in paying for college is to submit your FAFSA (Free Application for Federal Student Aid) or the CAADA (California Dream Act Application).
+The first step in paying for college is to submit your FAFSA (Free Application for Federal Student Aid) or the CADAA (California Dream Act Application).
 You do not need to demonstrate financial need to apply and you may be surprised to find out that you qualify for aid regardless of your status.

 From fee waivers to Federal and State cash aid, Solano College is committed to removing financial barriers and to make college affordable for ALL!